Survival (Bob Marley and the Wailers album)

-Survival is the eleventh studio album by Bob Marley and the Wailers released in 1979.
+Survival is the eleventh studio album by Bob Marley and the Wailers, released in 1979.

 Survival is an album with an outwardly militant theme.
 Some critics speculate that this was due in part to criticism Marley received for the laid-back atmosphere of his previous release, Kaya, which seemed to sidetrack the urgency of his message.
 In the song "Africa Unite", Marley proclaims Pan-African solidarity.
-The song "Zimbabwe" is a hymn dedicated to later-independent Rhodesia.
+The song "Zimbabwe" is a hymn dedicated to then white-dominated Rhodesia.
 The song was performed at Zimbabwe's Independence Celebration in 1980, just after the official declaration of Zimbabwe's independence.

 Survival was originally to be called Black Survival to underscore the urgency of African unity, but the name was shortened to prevent misinterpretations of the album's theme.
+The album was partially censored in South Africa because of their apartheid regime.